opendatabio/opendatabio.github.io/content/en/docs/Api/post-data.md

 * `name=json` - see translations below; **required**
 * `description=json` - see translations below; **required**
 * **Trait specific fields**:
-  * `units=string` - required for quantitative traits only (the unit o measurement). recommened to use English standards and full words, e.g. ('meters' instead of just 'm')
+  * `unit=string` - required for quantitative traits only (the unit o measurement). recommened to use English standards and full words, e.g. ('meters' instead of just 'm')
   * `range_min=number` - optional for quantitative traits. specify the minimum value allowed for a [Measurement](/docs/concepts/trait-objects/#measurement).
   * `range_max=number` - optional for quantitative. maximum allowed value for the trait.
   * `categories=json` - **required for categorical and ordinal traits**; see translations below